CES Vintage Data Information

 originally published estimates for all months plotted.
 For example, the point plotted for January 2009 identifies the CES

 estimate for the January 2009 reference month published at the third preliminary release of estimates in April 2009.
 If the reference date is before May 2003, the May 2003 value is shown.

 - January 2023 first preliminary release — This line represents the CES estimates as published with the January 2023 data.
 For example, the point plotted for January 2009 identifies the CES estimate for the January 2009

 reference month published at the release of the January 2023 data on February 3, 2023.

 - Comments sheet — The "Comments" sheet provides a summary of any large, non-standard revisions that occurred.

 Charting Revisions Over Time

-The following graphs provide insight to how CES data revise over time.
+The following graphs provide insight into how CES data are revised over time.
 These graphs are available in the Excel files of vintage data.